Vocal cord injury could occur at any given time and affect anybody, regardless if they are a professional speaker or professional singer.

 And many others…

-As for singers, they should follow the same guidelines, (i.e., not to scream and not to force their voice to the max while speaking and singing).
+As for singers, they should follow the same guidelines, (i.e., not to scream and not to force their voice to the max while speaking and/or singing).

-They should learn the proper vocal technique, which will allow them to use their voice in the fullest capacity possible, but yet with no pain or strain on their vocal anatomy.
+They should learn a proper vocal technique, which will allow them to use their voice in the fullest capacity possible, but yet with no pain or strain on their vocal anatomy.

-Adapting the above-described technique will not only prevent a singer’s voice from injured vocal cords, but will enhance their vocal performance to its maximum capacity and quality.
+Adapting the above-described technique will not only prevent a singer’s voice from succumbing to vocal cord Injury, but will enhance their vocal performance to its maximum capacity and quality.